farlee2121/DevEssentialsBlog/content/draft/2022-09-25-Properties-of-self-documenting-code.md

 Self-documenting code is the heart of sustainable construction and low-level design.

-I haven't considered all of programming to be sure, but naming, proximity, consistency, and scope cover a surprisingly large variety of concerns for system understandability.
+I haven't considered all of programming to be sure, but naming, proximity, consistency, and scope cover a surprisingly large variety of system understandability factors.
 Each is a clearly definable property and I think I could quickly produce examples of how each plays out at different scales of construction.
 Further, each can be learned and valuably applied fairly independently.

 I believe naming, proximity, consistency, and scope are a good foundation for teaching self-documenting code.